chromamods/phasmophobia/README.md

 * The Game will likely break when multiple players die at the same time.
 Having tens of ghosts is risky in this sense.
 This is due to how the game handles death and would probably require a full re-write to support fully.
 Consider games with 3+ Ghosts to be "for fun"

 * Currently, the 'fullItems' flag is purely visual.
 Enabling this will prevent items from spawning.
 I'll fix this at some point, but for now, leave it as-is.

+* Setting item maxes was recently discovered to be non functional (setting it only as an appearance client side).
+I'm working on finding a solution and will post an updated version as soon as I get it functional.

 ### serverPlayers